mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 In 2020, the COVID-19 pandemic forced the IETF to move all its plenary meetings to online-only events.
 This document records the experience gained by holding plenary meetings fully online and the guidelines that have evolved from this experience.
-The aim of this document is to determine rough consensus of these guidelines in the sense that the most participants are sufficiently satisfied with the current organization of fully online events.
+The aim of this RFC is to document rough consensus of these guidelines in the sense that the most participants seemed sufficiently satisfied with the organization of fully online events as done in 2020 and 2021.
 These guidelines, however, document only one option of running fully online meetings.
-But as the IETF has done for in-person meetings, changes to the organization of the meetings and the meeting agenda should be experimented with in the process of establishing future meeting guidelines.
+Similar as the IETF has done it for in-person meetings, changes to the organization of the meetings and the meeting agenda should be experimented with in the process of establishing future meeting guidelines.
-Similarly, this document does not cover hybrid meetings (meaning meetings that have higher remote participation than onsite participation).
-However, some of the experience gained from fully online meetings might also provide input for decisions regarding the organization of hybrid meetings.
+Also, this document does not cover hybrid meetings (meaning meetings that have higher remote participation than onsite participation).
+Still, some of the experience gained from fully online meetings might also provide input for decisions regarding the organization of hybrid meetings.

 # Some History